-Days of reception: first and third Thursday of each month
+Days of reception: second Tuesday of each month

 Hours of reception: 15:00-17:00

 Mr. Opimakh has over 15 years of experience in the public sector, working on strategic development and efficiency of processes in the extractive industries, including oil&gas sector.